cpp-pm/qt-android-cmake/readme.md

 ## Options of the ```add_qt_android_apk``` macro

-The first two arguments of the macro are the name of the APK target to be created, and the target it must be based on (your executable).
+The first two arguments of the macro are the name of the APK target (TARGET) to be created, and the target it must be based on (BASE_TARGET, your executable).
 These are of course mandatory.

 The macro also accepts optional named arguments.
 Any combination of these arguments is valid, so that you can customize the generated APK according to your own needs.